RealTimeChris/DiscordCoreAPI/Documentation/Examples/Edit Permission Overwrites.md

 ### **Edit Permission Overwrites:**
 ---
+- Create and populate a data structure by the name of `DiscordCoreAPI::EditPermissionOverwritesData`.
 - Dereference the `DiscordCoreAPI::ChannelManager` from your `DiscordCoreAPI::DiscordCoreClient` class, and execute `editPermissionOverWritesAsync` from it, after modifying the allow/deny permission strings using members from the `DiscordCoreAPI::PermissionsConverter` class.
 ```cpp
 // Test.hpp - Header for the "test" command.